Palm Beach County School suspends football season

 So far, Palm Beach Central has played one game just one season after capturing a district championship.

-"These kids worked hard, that's how a lot of them are going to school.
-I just don't understand," she said.
+"These kids worked hard," the mother said.
+"That's how a lot of them are going to school.
+I just don't understand."

-Tough times for sure considering this season just started last month and is shortened, five games with postseason play.
+It comes as Palm Beach County's first-time daily positivity rate was at 8.99% in data released Friday, the highest rate in three months.

-It comes as Palm Beach County's first-time daily positivity rate was at 8.99 percent in data released Friday, the highest rate in three months.
+Palm Beach County Mayor David Kerner is warning of growing concern in this latest wave of the virus.

-Still, the mother we spoke with worries the cancellation makes it that much harder for her son to receive a football scholarship to a good school.
+Still, the mother who spoke to WPTV worries the cancellation makes it that much harder for her son to receive a football scholarship to a good school.

 "Not just his, I mean, every senior on that football team that's being looked at," she said.